Welcome to Water at Illinois

 You have reached the access point for water-related research conducted across campus at the University of Illinois at Urbana-Champaign.
 The campus maintains a longstanding program in water research, education, engagement, and development that has efforts focused not only in Illinois, but worldwide.
 Illinois is home to a rich, interactive community of world-renowned scholars, who are willing to work across disciplines to solve the issues the world faces with its water supply.
 Based on global interactions, the Illinois Water Scholars’ research, education, and engagement programs are integrated across four main categories of water-related “needs.”

-Click on the Water at Illinois menu to read more about energy-related campus centers and initiatives, facilities and laboratories.
+Click on the Water at Illinois menu to read more about water-related campus centers and initiatives, facilities and laboratories.
 Learn more about Illinois Water Scholars and Council, and the many research, educational, speaking, and career opportunities available.

 If you navigate to one of the research areas of excellence pages or the council and scholars page, you will find a search menu for scholars by research area.